superfly/docs/elixir/advanced-guides/sqlite3.html.md

 ### Limitations

-The `ecto_sqlite3` documentation have a [good guide](https://hexdocs.pm/ecto_sqlite3/Ecto.Adapters.SQLite3.html#module-limitations-and-caveats) on the limits of using Ecto with SQLite3.
+The `ecto_sqlite3` documentation includes a [good guide](https://hexdocs.pm/ecto_sqlite3/Ecto.Adapters.SQLite3.html#module-limitations-and-caveats) on the limits of using Ecto with SQLite3.
 We recommend at least skimming this before putting it into production.

 ### Transfering Data from Postgres/MySql to SQLite3